garrandall/popular-music-data/tracks/sex-ain-t-better-than-love-trey-songz.md

 Feelings I thought that I would never have
-Ooh, I'm so open and I got it bad
+Oh I'm so open and I got it bad
 I got you now and I'ma make it last
 She says my baby, she can't wait to have
 Love in the air, never been so clear